 - Title Page counted but not numbered

 - Abstract numbered

 - Signature Page counted but not numbered

 - Copyright Pages (optional) counted but not numbered

 - Dedication (optional) -numbered

 - Acknowledgments (optional) numbered

 - Table of Contents first page counted but not numbered, additional pages are numbered

 - List of Tables (if applicable) numbered

 - List of Figures (if applicable) numbered

 Ch 1.
 Introduction

-- Introduction to the research-historical, theoretical and conceptual background. - Definitions of important terms or concepts - Statement of the problem/purpose of the study - Research questions or hypotheses derived from the problem literature review is to demonstrate how theoretical and empirical scholarship from the last five to seven years has lead to the need to clarify and answer the candidate's research hypotheses.
+- Introduction to the research-historical, theoretical and conceptual background. - Definitions of important terms or concepts - Statement of the problem/purpose of the study - Research questions or hypotheses derived from the problem

 Ch 2.